harik8/sandbox/README.md

 ## ABOUT

-"**Manal Petti**" (மணல் பெட்டி) in Tamil means Sandbox.
-Sand(மணல்) - Manal Box/Container(பெட்டி) - Petti.
+**Manal Petti (மணல் பெட்டி)** means Sandbox in Tamil.
+Manal (மணல்) means sand, and Petti (பெட்டி) means box or container.

-This repository contains code for my **BREAK-LEARN-FIX** or Sandbox environment.
+This repository contains code for my **BREAK–LEARN–FIX** sandbox environment.

-It includes,
+It includes:
- - GH workflow for CICD
+ - GitHub workflows for CI/CD
- - Kubernetes addons
+ - Kubernetes add-ons
- - Containarized applications.
+ - Containerized applications

-It is being implemented in a way that can be easily deployed any Kubernetes flavour.
+It is implemented in a way that allows it to be easily deployed on any Kubernetes flavor.